microsoft/onnxruntime/docs/genai/api/c.md

 ### Set model input

 Set an additional model input, aside from the input_ids.
-For example additional inputs for LoRA adapters.

 ### Parameters